irfanMKhan/interview-preparation/docs/question-bank/Accenture.md

 #### Chaining question (extra):
 #### related example?
-- I worked on a large Human Resource Management System.
+- I worked on a large HRMS application.
 - It had modules for employee onboarding, attendance, payroll, and leave—all built in a Spring MVC monolith with a single Oracle DB and deployed as a WAR file.
 \
 &nbsp;